gramster/gramster.github.io/content/post/github-reports.md

     is_bug: bool
 ```

-Generating the reports once we have this data is fairly straighforward.
+Generating the reports once we have this data is fairly straightforward.

 ## The Generic GitHub Action